fpulvi/fpulvi.github.io/_posts/2017-03-22-AB-Testing.md

-Let's assume a situation in which we have a a fitness application.
+Assume a situation in which we are developing and managing our fitness mobile application.
 Each new feature should be carefully developed and tested.
-Image a situation in which we are testing the impact on the loading time of a new feature and we have just 24h to test it.
+Let's image we want to test the impact on the loading time of a new feature and we have just 24h to test it.

 Before the start of the hypothesis testing, we should generate our dummy data.